 These 13 Beautiful Covered Bridges In Massachusetts Will Remind You Of A Simpler Time

-Not all New England wooden bridges were covered and only a few original covered bridges remain -as they fell apart and needed repairs, they were replaced by newer concrete and steel bridges, which are hardier and don’t need wooden covers to protect them.
+Not all New England wooden bridges were covered and only a few original covered bridges remain.
+As they fell apart and needed repairs, they were replaced by newer concrete and steel bridges, which are hardier and don’t need wooden covers to protect them.
+This fact has made these places even more rare and interesting over the years!
+If you like rare structures and have been searching for “covered bridges near me,” you now have some great places to go.
+Check out the best covered bridges in Massachusetts.
+Which one is your favorite?
+Please let us know in the comments section!
+We love hearing what you think.
 Did we miss any of your favorite Massachusetts covered bridges?

 If you are planning a fun road trip to see some of these bridges, take a look at Vrbo to find places to stay that feature local charm.